samstreet/wi-q-test/README.md

 Please fork this GitHub repository as a private repository.

+## How to provide your answers

+Providing unit/feature tests as your answer is preferred, otherwise you will need to find another way to demonstrate that your solution works.

 ## Scenario 1

 wi-Q is integrating with a fictitious company called 'Great Food Ltd'.
 'Great Food Ltd' provide menu and item data from a REST API.
 Your job is to write some code to consume their API and parse the response into a readable format.